Heating at Hunters Gate

 How does it work?

-The district system includes pipes that run in a loop from the communal air source heat pumps, which are located in the green fenced compound.
+The communal system is made up of pipes that run in a loop from the communal air source heat pumps, which are located in the green fenced compound.
 These pipes then run under the plant room at Honford Hall, the 3 residential blocks, and then back to the units in the green fenced compound.
-Each flat also has its own separate network of pipes that run around the property.

 Need more detail on how to get the best out of your system?
 Read the attachments below.

 Got a question?
+Or need to report an issue?

 Call the Trust on 0800 012 1311 or email trust@peaksplains.org